Compare Quartz Countertops Cost

 Quartz Slab Cost Factors

-There are fewer variables with quartz than with granite and marble, but some material factors are in play.
-Others are related to how much fabrication work is done on the slabs and to installation difficulty.
+There are fewer variables with quartz than with granite countertops and marble, but some material factors are in play.
+Others are related to how much countertop space you need, the fabrication work being done on the slabs and the installation difficulty.

 - Grade of the Quartz: There are three engineered stone grading levels: First quality or first choice ($80-$105 installed) has rich, deep color and consistency.
 Standard or commercial grade quartz ($70-$95) isn’t as deeply pigmented and has a higher ratio of dust to chips than first quality counters.
 Seconds or second choice ($55-$75) have the highest ratio of dust to chip, so are plain looking.
 Grade doesn’t affect strength or durability.